 Inspect the perimeter once you finished the final pass with the edger.

-For a closer, more-detailed look get on your knees and hands and grab a flashlight to inspect every last corner and make sure every bit of sanding scratch is gone from the edger.
+For a closer, the more-detailed look gets on your knees and hands and grab a flashlight to inspect every last corner and make sure every bit of sanding scratch is gone from the edger.

 If you find any, remove it by sanding with an 80grit.